m2dgithub/DL-Reg/DL-Reg-Code/README.md

 of the propoed method, and researchers/developers can simply find the core implementation of DL-Reg.
 Please see the manuscript file for more details.

-To run each code, just simply run its file using python filename.python
+To run each code, just simply run its file using: python filename.python

--CIFAR10_DL_Reg.py applyies DL-Reg as the regularizer over CIFAR-10 -CIFAR10_WD.py applyies Weight_Decay as the regularizer over CIFAR-10

 -MNIST_DL_Reg.py applyies DL-Reg as the regularizer over MNIST -MNIST_WD.py applyies Weight_Decay as the regularizer over MNIST